 Abstract

-This research aims to analyze the concept of sports in the Hadiths of the Prophet as a foundation for developing a holistic sports education program, as well as to examine the traditional sports practices of the Prophet through the contextualization of Hadiths in the modern era.
+This research aims to analyze the concept of sports in the Hadiths of the Prophet as a foundation for developing a holistic sports education program, and to examine the traditional sports practices of the Prophet through the contextualization of Hadiths in the modern era.
 This type of research is a literature study, with a qualitative approach.
-The sources in this study consist of a collection of literature or information sources relevant to the research topic, including books, journal articles, theses, research reports, and other documents.
-Data analysis in this research follows the stages proposed by Miles & Huberman, which are data identification, data reduction, data presentation, and conclusion drawing.
+The sources in this study consist of a collection of literature or information sources relevant to the research topic,.
+Data analysis in this research follows the stages proposed by Miles & Huberman, which are data identification, data reduction, data presentation, and concluding the study .
 The results of the study indicate that the concept of sports in the Prophet’s Hadiths as a foundation for developing a holistic sports education program should not merely focus on the types of sports, such as swimming, archery, and horseback riding, but more on the aspects of objectives and benefits.
 In the modern era, the goals and benefits of sports education for children, within the context of archery and horseback riding during the time of the Prophet, are aimed at educating children to understand life goals and targets, as well as fostering tranquility, concentration, and strategy in achieving these goals.
 Additionally, children should also master modern technological tools that facilitate their physical activities to achieve life goals, including vehicles, information technology, and other infrastructures.

 Keywords: Sports Education, Prophet’s Sports Traditions, Physical and Mental Health